alison-foundation/alisonproject-website/docs_en/docs/GetStarted.md

 ## Requirements

-The app requires an Android device version 5.0 (Lollipop) or higher with a functioning bluetooth connectivity.
+The app requires an Android device version 5.0 (Lollipop) or higher with a functioning Bluetooth connectivity.

 ## Installation

 The app isn't available on the Google Play Store yet.
-Simply download the apk from our [website](https://alisonproject.ml) and that's it !
-You're now ready to use the Alison System !
+Simply download the apk from our [website](https://alisonproject.ml) and that's it!
+You're now ready to use the Alison System!

 # Using the app to record sounds

 With the Raspberry Pi set-up and connected, get into the companion app and start recording sounds that you want to recognize, and associating a color with each sound.

-The system is now fully operational !
-It will detect sounds in real time, and you can add or remove a given sound any time using the app.
+The system is now fully operational!
+It will detect sounds in real-time, and you can add or remove a given sound any time using the app.